-Before Bridgit Bench, most of our clients relied on static solutions like Microsoft Excel or Microsoft Project.
-These platforms allowed for the basic functions of resource planning, like placing a person on a project for a duration of time.
+Before Bridgit Bench, most of our customers relied on static solutions like Microsoft Excel or Microsoft Project.
+These platforms allowed for the basic functions of workforce planning, like placing a person on a project for a duration of time.
 However, what these systems couldn’t provide was actionable, real-time data.
 Strategic construction workforce planning requires information that can help determine who might be the right person for a specific job, based on multiple variables that are changing in real time.

 Every contractor we speak to has vast amounts of data on their people and projects, but this workforce data is often:

 - Scattered across multiple systems – from manual spreadsheets to internally built solutions or third-party tools, or even stored in someone’s head.

 - Accessible and editable by various groups of people across the organization without great internal controls.

 - Unable to be collaborated on or shared in real-time, especially in times of work shutdowns, and work-from-home mandates.

 So how do our customers leverage this data to make informed construction workforce planning decisions with Bridgit’s construction technology?
 The answer depends on the specific challenges being faced.

 For example, Columbia Construction found that spreadsheets were simply an unsustainable tool as their company grew.
 They lacked adaptability, changes were hard to make because they relied on one person, and they had no ability to forecast workforce demands.